PDF Archive

 Guided by biblical values of love, justice, and service, Hannah began responding to both practical and relational needs education, advocacy, community not as separate programs but as expressions of the same friendship she had always offered.

 Today Hannah leads Amigo from South Korea.
-She continues to work directly with refugees, North Korean defectors, and marginalized families staying close to the people and relationships at the heart of everything Amigo does.
+She continues to work directly with North Korean defectors, refugees, and marginalized families staying close to the people and relationships at the heart of everything Amigo does.

 "Together, we seek restoration, resilience, and a more compassionate society where everyone has a place to call home."